sodacan-net/sodacan-core/documentation/architecture.md

 		...

 ```
-Instance creation is done by the command-line interface, the SodacanAPI or the web-based control panel.
+Instance creation is done by the command-line interface, the SodacanAPI or the browser-based control panel.
 You cannot create an instance from a module.
 However, the creation process, as usual, is done via message and we can be notified after the new instance is created:
 For that, you simply subscribe to the instance event.
 In this case, named "location".
 This event is sent to the module itself, not an instance.